The Edinburgh Seven

 Sophia Jex-Blake led the campaign with six other women, collectively known as the Edinburgh Seven.
 The six other women are Mary Anderson, Emily Bovel, Matilda Chaplin, Helen, Evans, Edith Pechey, and Isabel Thorne.

 The University of Edinburgh allowed women to graduate in 1894 and the first doctors graduated in 1896.
 They still had to organise their own tuition.

 The stories of the Edinburgh Seven 'Inspiring Women' are included in these webpages.

-Note - As yet we have been unable to source images for all of the Edinburgh Seven, but felt we could not publish these pages without making reference to all of the inspiring women.
+Note - Unfortunately we have been unable to source images for all of the Edinburgh Seven, but felt we could not publish these pages without making reference to all of these inspiring women.